gezman7/ArabicToTaatik/README.md

 # ArabicToTaatik

- A small websiter to change arabic letters to same hebrew letters.
+A small website that help you change arabic letters to there phonetic similar hebrew letters. based on the Madrasa's guide for hebrew letters arabic transcription.